mdominguezduarte/Reactsample/README.md

-# Reactsample
+# React sample
-A very sample blog using React framewoek
+A very sample blog using React framework, Node, HTML and CSS.